DEFINING A HEALTHY DIET: PART 3 - EVIDENCE BASED, HEALTH CONDITION DIETS

 7. Mayo Clinic Diet

-The Mayo Clinic Diet is a very popular commercial diet plan developed by medical professionals; the first iteration of which has been around since the late 1940’s.
-In 2017, a revised edition was published based off of new research, as well as several other versions of the Mayo Clinic Diet that have been tailored for those with specific health conditions.
+The Mayo Clinic Diet is a very popular commercial diet plan developed by medical professionals, the first iteration of which has been around since the late 1940s[27].
+In 2017, a revised edition was published based on new research, as well as several other versions of the Mayo Clinic Diet that have been tailored for those with specific health conditions.

 The diet emphasizes consuming fruits and vegetables in larger quantities than other foods, with these foods forming the foundation of the Mayo Diet food pyramid.
-In the conventional food pyramid, fruits and vegetables are secondary contenders to grains, in terms of portion sizes.
+In the conventional food pyramid, fruits and vegetables are secondary contenders to grains in terms of portion sizes.
 The Mayo Clinic Diet food pyramid inverts this, making grains the next category.
-The rest of the pyramid matches a more conventional approach to nutrition with protein and dairy having an equal standing, fats (including from seeds and nuts) to be consumed in lesser amounts and sugar-heavy foods to be had in moderation.
+The rest of the pyramid matches a more conventional approach to nutrition, with protein and dairy having equal standing, fats (including from seeds and nuts) to be consumed in lesser amounts, and sugar-heavy foods to be had in moderation.

 The Mayo Clinic Diet is a great place to start for someone with an average health profile to improve their eating habits.
 It does more than just offer a solution for improving nutrition, helping to lay down a new way of thinking and relating to concepts of health and well-being.